CBRZY/CBRZY/README.md

 ## Ahoy 👋

-- 👨‍💻 I’m currently working on mobile apps 📱 to make life easier
+- 👨‍💻 I’m currently working as a full stack developer with Flutter as my main focus
-- 🌱 I’m currently upgrading my Problem Solving with Dart skills with [Coding Challenges](https://github.com/DigitalCapitan/coding_challenges) and [Algorithms](https://github.com/DigitalCapitan/algorithms)
+- 🌱 I’m currently upgrading my AWS skills to build complex backends
-- 👯 I’m looking to collaborate on a Flutter or Unity Open-Source project!
+- 👯 I’m looking for like minded people to help me with my current Flutter project, see below
 - 🤔 I’m looking for help with World 🌏 Domination
 - 💬 Ask me about my current Flutter projects
 - 📫 How to reach me: LinkedIn